Financial Disclosure Statements

 Council nominees and members and members of Science and Statistical Committees must file a Statement of Financial Interests to fulfill the requirements of the MSA.
 This financial information must be disclosed using NOAA Form 88-195, Statement of Financial Interests.
 It is unlawful for a council member to knowingly and willfully fail to disclose, or to falsely disclose, any financial interest as required by the MSA, or to knowingly vote on a council decision in violation of the MSA.

-NOAA Fisheries is proposing changes to the regulations that address procedures to make determinations on voting recusals of council members appointed to the eight Regional Fishery Management Councils.
+NOAA Fisheries has published a final rule with changes to the regulations that address procedures to make determinations on voting recusals of council members appointed to the eight Regional Fishery Management Councils.
 The councils are key partners in the regional, science-based, and transparent fishery management process.

-The proposed rule is available for public comment through 3/6/2019.
+The final rule is now available for public inspection.

 What is the purpose of this disclosure requirement?

 The purpose of filing this statement is to assist the member in avoiding conflicts of interest between official duties and private financial interests or affiliations.